The 'Forgotten Olympians': Winners Even Without Medals

 And with that, Meite nodded, smiled and walked off through an empty mixed zone.

-'You dream of other things'
+"You dream of other things"

 Sometimes the forgotten Olympians flit through the mixed zone like ghosts.
 Not looking up; not making eye contact with reporters to save themselves the embarrassment of not being asked to stop.

-Note: A previous version of this story misspelled the names of Alexia Paganini and Sofia Goggia.